Most of our body functions happen automatically. How many of us think about making our heartbeat or about every breath we take?

 Several of the symptoms listed above are contrary to each other and many are also indicative of some other type of health problem.
 These two factors make it difficult to diagnose endocrine problems on your own.

 If you experience one or more of the symptoms, it is important to get a medical assessment to determine whether or not they are caused by an imbalance in the endocrine system or some other reason.

-How Essential Oils Help the Healthy Endocrine System
+How Essential Oils Help Maintain a Healthy Endocrine System

 The endocrine system as a whole is a complex system responsible for so many different jobs.
 Fortunately, the individual glands in this complex system can be positively influenced by different essential oils.